-Within the Northern Darling Scarp and Plateau, the ten largest roosts (based on combined counts across years) accounted for over half (51%, or 1,557 of 3,036) of the FRTBCs counted in the 2014-2018 GCCs (Appendix Vb).
+Within the Northern Darling Scarp and Plateau, the ten largest roosts (based on combined counts across years) accounted for 46% (1,557 of 4,852) of the FRTBCs counted in the 2014-2019 GCCs (Appendix Vb).

-The fraction of occupied roosts within the Northern Darling Scarp and Plateau is estimated to be increasing at a rate of approximately 2% per year, but is not statistically significant.
-This equates to an increase of 1 roost of the 68 known roosts each year.
+The fraction of occupied roosts within the Northern Darling Scarp and Plateau is estimated to be increasing at a rate of approximately 4% per year, but is not statistically significant.
+This equates to an increase of 2 roosts of the 85 known roosts each year.

-Within the Northern Darling Scarp and Plateau, the average number of birds in each roosting flock is estimated to be steady at approximately 0% per year (Figure 13).
+Within the Northern Darling Scarp and Plateau, the average number of birds in each roosting flock is estimated to be increasing at approximately 3% per year, but this increase is not statistically significant.